runrig-coop/the-runrig-plan/overview.md

 While solutions like this have a payoff about on par with a Google Form plus a spreadsheet, the costs of developing and maintaining them with Runrig are still very low.
-Spreadsheets may be easier to develop, but often prove much harder to maintain in the long-run.
+Spreadsheets may be easier to create, but often prove much harder to maintain in the long-run.
 And what costs exist are not sunk costs; if the results aren't totally satisfactory, they can stick to the spreadsheets from then on, without losing that data or needing to export it from a third-party